mokyen/okyensourcesoftware/invariance.md

 };
 ```

-In our code, all of the parameters are not necessarily linked in this way, and it's not necessarily the constructor that needs to inforce these relationships.
+In our code, all of the parameters are not necessarily linked in this way, and it's not necessarily the constructor that needs to enforce these relationships.
 For instance, consider this class:

 ```cpp
 class Light {